skx/purple/README.md

 |detail     | Human-readable (expanded) description of the alert-event. |
 |raise      | When this alert should be raised.                         |

-To handle uniqueness alerts are keyed upon the user-submitted `id` field, along with the source IP from which the submission was received.

 As an example the following is a heartbeat alert.
 Five minutes after the last update sent by this we'll receive an alert-notification: